versantus/browseruse/README.md

 ## Credits

 Created by Versantus
-Using browser-use - Enable AI to control your browser""")
+Using browser-use - Enable AI to control your browser